tristanbettany/WaysOfWorking/README.md

 ### Be strict

-Your control logic should always be written stric so as to avoid ambiguity and introduction of bugs.
+Your control logic should always be written strict so as to avoid ambiguity and introduction of bugs.
 As a developer you should always know exactly what your logic is comparing against and never should allow the code to almost guess.
 By that I mean DONT do the following things: